 In 1972, because of the success in my computer career, 1 was offered an opportunity by a major manufacturer in Fort Wayne, Indiana.
 Perceiving the opportunity to be a means to leave St. Louis and broaden my horizons, I left the St. Louis area for Fort Wayne, Indiana.
 It was my intentions to complete the one-year contract I had secured with my employer and then relocate to southern California.
 Little, did I know, that God had other plans for my life.

-From 1987 until now God has seen fit to have me elevated under the leadership of the late Bishop James E. Tyson within the 4th Episcopal District of the Pentecostal Assemblies of the World wherein the honorable Bishop Charles Sims is the Diocesan.
-Also, the Lord has allowed me to see two of my sons become pastors and one daughter become the wife of a pastor.
+From 1987 until now God has seen fit to have me elevated within the 4th Episcopal District of the Pentecostal Assemblies of the World wherein the honorable Bishop James E. Tyson is the Diocesan.
+Also, the Lord has allowed me to see two of my sons become pastors and one daughterbecome the wife of a pastor.

 I look forward to the future to see what the Lord has in store for me.